idanguyen/ca-front-end-frameworks/README.md

 ## Description
 This is a project done to learn about react.
 This is my first ever React project, and it tries out different libraries as well as experimenting with layout.
-It uses an API from Noroff that displays items listed for auctions, where a user can bid on each item, as well as list items.
+It uses an API from Noroff that displays items listed for the store, where a user can purchase item.

 ## Built With